okviz/okviz.github.io/_mydocs/synoptic-panel/concepts/data-binding.md

     </figcaption>
 </figure>

+#### Automatic Binding when Hierarchy is Expanded

+<todo visible>How automatic binding works when the hierarchy is expanded explanation.</todo>

 ### Manual Binding

 When automatic binding is not possible or not desired, you can manually bind areas to data points.
 This can be done through Synoptic Panel's Map Editor, which allows you to select each map element and link it to a specific value of the ***Categories*** column.
 When this is done, the status of the target area is set to **"Strong Matched"**, and it takes precedence over automatic binding.